Classic Macaroni Salad Recipe

 Easy Macaroni Salad

 Macaroni salad is a staple American pasta salad made with tender pasta, hardboiled eggs, crunchy veggies, and a creamy dressing.
-You’ll find it served throughout the year to cool down hot proteins sizzling on the grill or to pair with a sandwich on a picnic.
+You’ll find it served throughout the year to cool down grilled meats sizzling on the BBQ or to pair with a BLT Sandwich on a picnic.
 A perfect, minimal prep recipe for those hot summer months!

 Ingredients for Macaroni Salad

 - Elbow Macaroni – Elbow macaroni is the most classic choice for macaroni salad.
-While you can get away with swapping in rotini or penne, nothing compares to the creamy dressing getting stuck in tiny crooks of the macaroni!
+While you can get away with swapping in rotini or penne, nothing compares to the creamy dressing getting stuck in tiny crooks of macaroni noodles!

-- Celery – Fresh celery adds just the right amount of crunch and texture.
+- Celery – Fresh celery adds just the right amount of sweet crunch.

 - Mayonnaise – Creamy, full-fat mayo is your best bet.
-Alternatively, you can use half mayo and half greek yogurt if you like it a little on the tangier side.
+You can use half mayo and half Greek yogurt if you like it a little on the tangier side.

 - Sweet Pickle Relish – Use the same sweet relish as you would for hot dogs in this recipe.
-You can also chop up dill pickles o
+You can also chop up dill pickles and add sugar to taste.

-- Mustard – Regular yellow mustard or dijon mustard works best!
-You don’t need to run to the store to grab anything too fancy.
+- Mustard – Regular yellow mustard or Dijon mustard works best!

 - Salt & Pepper – Finish the pasta salad with as much or as little salt and pepper as suits you!